Michael Warner (Canadian football)

-Michael Warner (born April 14, 1989 in Hamilton, Ontario) is a professional Canadian football offensive lineman in the Canadian Football League who is currently a free agent.
-He was drafted 32nd overall by the Toronto Argonauts in the 2010 CFL Draft and signed with the team on May 25, 2010.
+Michael Warner is a professional Canadian football offensive lineman in the Canadian Football League.
+He was drafted 32nd overall by the Toronto Argonauts in the 2010 CFL draft and signed with the team on May 25, 2010.
 On June 20, 2010, Warner was released by the Argonauts.
-He played college football for the Waterloo Warriors.
+He played CIS football for the Waterloo Warriors.

 On December 7, 2010, Warner was re-signed by the Argonauts.
 He was released by the Argonauts on June 8, 2011.